 I have a confession to make.
-I have never played Half-Life 2 and its episodes 1 and 2.
-Don’t get me wrong, I have been a big fan of part 1 and all the mods that were released and even though I have bought the games ages ago, I have never played them.
+I had never played Half-Life 2 and its episodes 1 and 2.
+Don’t get me wrong, I have been a big fan of part 1 and all the mods that were released and even though I had bought the games ages ago, I had never played them.
 That was until Half-Life Alyx got announced.

 A few weeks has passed and more and more people are reporting that a GTX 970 works good enough, some small stutters but very doable.
 I myself have an Oculus Quest, so I got an Oculus Link cable to get going at it.
 However I noticed quite fast that I disliked having a cable, especially since I’m used to no wires at all.
 Fast forward a few days and I see Virtual Desktop on sale.
 Virtual Desktop allows you to access your PC remotely and stream SteamVR games to your Oculus Quest if you have a 5 GHz WiFi router/network.
 Without hesitation I bought, installed and fired up Half-Life Alyx again.
 And there I was in City 17, wire free, grabbing bottles and tossing them at random people.
 You don’t need full loco motion turning, just turn in real life!